Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 We only consider chordal percolation exploration paths and chordal $\SLE_6$ in this paper, but with some additional work our methods can be extended to obtain analogous scaling limit theorems for radial or whole-plane percolation exploration paths.
 Likewise, we expect that our results can be extended to obtain a scaling limit statement for the full collection of percolation interfaces toward a conformal loop ensemble~\cite{shef-cle} with $\kappa=6$.
 See Section~\ref{sec-other-results} for more details.

-A key tool in our proof is a characterization theorem for chordal $\SLE_6$ on a Brownian disk which is proven in~\cite{gwynne-miller-char} and re-stated as Theorem~\ref{thm-bead-mchar} below.
+A key tool in our proof is a characterization theorem for chordal $\SLE_6$ on a Brownian disk which is proven in the companion paper~\cite{gwynne-miller-char} and re-stated as Theorem~\ref{thm-bead-mchar} below.
 Roughly speaking, this result says that if $(\wt H , \wt d , \wt \mu , \wt\eta)$ is a random curve-decorated metric measure space such that $(\wt H , \wt d , \wt \mu)$ is a Brownian disk, $(\wt H , \wt\mu , \wt\eta)$ differs from an $\SLE_6$ on a Brownian disk via a curve- and measure-preserving homeomorphism, and the connected components of $\wt H \setminus \wt\eta([0,t])$ for each $t\geq 0$ equipped with their internal metrics are independent Brownian disks, then $\wt\eta$ is an independent chordal $\SLE_6$ on $(\wt H , \wt d , \wt\mu)$.
-We also use the scaling limit result for free Boltzmann quadrangulations with simple boundary toward the Brownian disk~\cite{gwynne-miller-simple-quad} and some properties of SLE$_6$ on the quantum disk proved in~\cite{gwynne-miller-sle6}.
+The tools used to prove our characterization theorem are completely different from the tools used in the present paper: the proof of the characterization theorem uses SLE/LQG techniques whereas the proofs in the present paper are based on discrete methods (such as the peeling operation for random quadrangulations).

-We will prove tightness of the face percolation exploration path on a free Boltzmann quadrangulation with simple boundary in the GHPU topology (which amounts to showing equicontinuity of the percolation exploration path since we already know the scaling limit of the underlying map), then check that every subsequential limit satisfies the hypotheses of this characterization theorem.
+In addition to the characterization theorem from~\cite{gwynne-miller-char}, we will also use the scaling limit result for free Boltzmann quadrangulations with simple boundary toward the Brownian disk~\cite{gwynne-miller-simple-quad} and some properties of SLE$_6$ on the quantum disk proved in~\cite{gwynne-miller-sle6}.

+To prove our main result we will prove tightness of the face percolation exploration path on a free Boltzmann quadrangulation with simple boundary in the GHPU topology (which amounts to showing equicontinuity of the percolation exploration path since we already know the scaling limit of the underlying map), then check that every subsequential limit satisfies the hypotheses of this characterization theorem.
 Although our proof relies on the theory of SLE and LQG, in the form of the characterization result Theorem~\ref{thm-bead-mchar} to prove uniqueness of subsequential limits, most of our arguments can be read without any knowledge of SLE or LQG if one takes this characterization theorem plus a few other results as a black box.

-{\bf Acknowledgements} We thank Nina Holden, Scott Sheffield, and Xin Sun for helpful discussions.
+{\bf Acknowledgements} We thank two anonymous referees for helpful comments on an earlier version of this manuscript.
+We thank Nina Holden, Scott Sheffield, and Xin Sun for helpful discussions.
 J.M.\ thanks Institut Henri Poincar\'e for support as a holder of the Poincar\'e chair, during which part of this work was completed.